Facebook Tips & Strategies

 • Cons:

-• It's Time-Consuming: If you post multiple times a day on Facebook, this process can add up and become a real chore.
+• Time-Consuming: If you post multiple times a day on Facebook, this process can become a chore.

-• Forgetfulness: Because it’s not automated, it's easy to forget to share an important update to X.
+• Forgetfulness: Because it’s not automated, it's easy to forget to share important updates on X.

 • Purely Reactive: You can only share posts *after* they are live on Facebook, making it difficult to plan a content strategy in advance.